jamshidbekisroilov/project1/README.md

 - Flask (for webhook-based server)
 - Render (for cloud deployment)
 - dotenv (for secure environment variable management)
 ---
+## ⚠️ Note: This bot is hosted on a free reminder-based server, so it may occasionally go to sleep.
+But don’t worry — it will wake up and respond within a minute.
+Thanks for your patience!

+---
 ## 📬 Feedback & Contact